kquilliam/juniper-ztp-py/README.md

-# Juniper Zero Touch Provisioning (ZTP) Automation – Public Example
+# Juniper Zero Touch Provisioning (ZTP) Automation

 This repository demonstrates an automation solution for Zero Touch Provisioning (ZTP) of Juniper network devices.
 It provides public-ready example files you can adapt for secure production deployment.